 According to an apt definition, an international monetary system consists of (i) exchange rate arrangements; (ii) capital flows; and (iii) a collection of institutions, rules, and conventions that govern its operation (Carney, 2009).
-Presumably, the purpose of such "institutions, rules, and conventions" is to ensure the sustainability and mutual consistency between national policies.
-There may be also an implicit objective of "fairness" in the sense that, when international imbalances need to be corrected, the burden of adjustment should be equitably shared.
-Accordingly, an international monetary system should be based on explicit or implicit "rules of the games" to which national economic policies would be subordinated.
+Explicit or implicit "rules of the games" form the backbone of such a system.

 This is an ambitious approach and it may seem too normative to some.
-But it has a long history:

-- the gold standard, from which the phrase "rules of the games" originated, was based on mechanisms which imposed automatic and symmetric adjustments in balance of payments, according to specie flows. - the Bretton Woods, system was built around an elaborate framework of rules, disciplines and support mechanisms aimed at ensuring convertibility for the current account - but, crucially, not the capital account - together with fixed but adjustable exchange rates.
-All these conventions were enforced through IMF surveillance and were supported by IMF facilities
+But it has a long history, starting with the gold standard, from which the phrase "rules of the games" originated.
+The Bretton Woods system itself was built around an elaborate framework of rules, disciplines and support mechanisms aimed at ensuring convertibility for the current account - but, crucially, not the capital account -, together with fixed but adjustable exchange rates.

-With the generalisation of flexible exchange rate regimes, and the ensuing changes in the IMF articles, the normative approach to the international monetary system was somehow weakened.
+With the generalisation of flexible exchange rate regimes, the normative approach to the international monetary system was somehow weakened.
 Capital account liberalisation led to entrust international financial markets with the "disciplining" function.
-When it became apparent that the discipline would not be gradual and progressive, but, instead, often lead to abrupt capital flows reversal and crisis, the international community attempted to strengthen the IMF surveillance and develop its facilities so as to pre-empt such shocks and make them more manageable.
+When it became apparent that the discipline could often lead to abrupt capital flows reversal and crisis, the international community attempted to strengthen the IMF surveillance and develop its facilities so as to pre-empt such shocks and make them more manageable.
 That is, basically, where we are today.

 Everything must be done to ensure that IMF surveillance works.
-But, like any "disciplinary" approach, it meets with three essential difficulties:

-- first, diverging interests between countries.
-At any single point in time, conflicts may arise as to how much adjustment is needed and by whom.
-Situations when all national policies naturally point in the same direction - such as in the first quarter of 2009 - are very exceptional. - second, enforcement problems : the IMF has naturally more leverage on countries that need its help than on others. - those two difficulties combine to produce a perception of asymmetry in IMF surveillance.
-It may be compounded by a more fundamental and natural asymmetry between surplus and deficit countries, when it comes to implementing adjustment measures.
+But, like any "disciplinary" approach, it meets with three essential difficulties: first, diverging interests between countries; second, enforcement problems (the IMF has naturally more leverage on countries that need its help than on others).
+Finally there is a perception of asymmetry in IMF surveillance; it may be compounded by a more fundamental and natural asymmetry between surplus and deficit countries, when it comes to implementing adjustment measures.
 And, some would say, there might also be a de facto asymmetry between reserve and non reserve currencies, although, as I shall mention later, the situation is more subtle.

 These difficulties were apparent during the last part of the 20th century.
-They led to many discussions about the proper role and organisation of the IMF1.
 But what makes the "disciplinary" approach almost impracticable today are the changes that have occurred in the world at the turn of the 21st century.
 The world today stands in stark contrast with both the Bretton Woods era and the period that followed immediately:

 - The first and most obvious difference is the number of countries that are active participants to the system and have a stake in its functioning.
 The monetary and financial world is becoming increasingly "multipolar".
-While the current system comprises three currency blocs, at least one (the Chinese RMB) and may be other additional systemic currencies will emerge in the future.
-Greater diversity goes with increased complexity.
-"Hegemonic" systems are easier to build and manage than multipolar ones where responsibility is more diffuse.
-So, in the future, one can expect that coordination problems will be more difficult to solve.
-Charles Kindleberger used to say, "the international financial system doesn't work unless somebody takes the responsibility for it" (as quoted by Fisher, 2008). - Second, those participants are more diverse from the point of view of their economic structure, their demography, their level of development, and, more importantly, their social choices and preferences.
+While the current system comprises three currency blocs, at least one (the Chinese RMB) and may be other additional systemic currencies will emerge in the future. - Second, those participants are more diverse from the point of view of their economic structure, their demography, their level of development, and, more importantly, their social choices and preferences.
 For instance, different saving rates may be seen as resulting from divergent time preferences.
-Likewise, asymmetries in financial development may, to some extent, reflect different choices and tradeoffs between efficiency and stability in the organisation of capital markets and the architecture of financial systems. - Finally, linkages between economies, whether through trade, capital or more intangible "confidence" channels are continuously getting stronger as witnessed by the speed and amplitude of contagion of economic and financial shocks during the last eighteen months, which took everybody by surprise.
+Likewise, asymmetries in financial development may, to some extent, reflect different choices and tradeoffs between efficiency and stability in the organisation of capital markets and the architecture of financial systems.

+• Finally, linkages between economies, whether through trade, capital or more intangible "confidence" channels are continuously getting stronger as witnessed by the speed and amplitude of contagion of economic and financial shocks during the last eighteen months, which took everybody by surprise.